NUMBER OF POSITIONS AVAILABLE: 18

 In compliance with applicable disability laws, reasonable accommodations may be provided to qualified individuals with a disability who require and request such accommodations.
 Applicants and incumbents are encouraged to discuss potential accommodations with the employer.

 Members work in an outdoor setting with varying weather conditions, including, but not limited to, extreme heat, dry conditions, rain, snow or hail, and extreme cold.
+Members generally work (4) 10-hours days, Monday-Thursday 6am-4:30pm, with a 30-minute lunch and a 15-minute break in the morning and afternoon.
 Members may sometimes be required to camp in the field for the duration of the tour.
 Camping and worksites will generally be in areas with at least primitive road access for crew vehicles, but the spike camping sites will usually be at undeveloped backcountry sites.
 Both camp and project sites will generally not have access to potable water, restroom facilities, or cellphone signals, and members will be expected to follow Leave No Trace principals in camp and on project.
 Project work will frequently require hiking over rough terrain while carrying tools and equipment.

 Position may occasionally be required to work around heavy machinery in hazardous environments.
 Environment is generally dirty, with prolonged exposure to conditions such as dust, fumes, noise, or odors.
 Frequent interruptions to planned work activities occur.